dsfsi/covid19africa/README.md

 To sign up to contribute to this effort please send an email to onelaine@bu.edu and choose a country (or countries) in the  Contributors file below.
 This is part of a larger global effort to collate data on the coronavirus pandemic.

+See our [blog post](https://dsfsi.github.io/blog/covida19africa-call-to-action/) on why we built this and how we are working.

 ## Licenses